Activate volume licensed versions of Office by using Active Directory

 - Windows Server 2012

-Review the System requirements for Office to determine which operating systems are supported by the volume licensed version of Office, Project, or Visio that you're deploying the users in your organization.
-For example, Office Professional Plus 2019 is supported on Windows 10 but isn't supported on Windows 8.1.
+Review the System requirements for Office to determine which operating systems are supported by the volume licensed version of Office, Project, or Visio that you're deploying to users in your organization.
+For example, Office LTSC Professional Plus 2021 is supported on Windows 11 and Windows 10 but isn't supported on Windows 8.1.

 Configure Active Directory-based activation